-Theme Intervention Phases & key actions Ask Progress Lead chains as well as stimulating investment into the city.
-East Birmingham - Route to Zero Refuelling hubs Building on the success of the Tyseley refuelling hub we will develop a network of hubs to include Erdington and Perry Barr (as key points in access to motorway network) using these as a demonstrator and catalyst for development of new low and zero refuelling in the South of the city.
-In doing so we will prioritise support for commercial vehicles, HGV and public transport vehicles.
-Renewal Erdington refuelling facility -delivery between 6-12 months South facility - 2023 TBC following evaluation of phase one £5m committed BCC Cadent (British Gas) ITM Ryse (hydrogen providers) ESB Housing - a catalyst for green and sustainable development Birmingham Municipal Housing Trust Updating housing specification to make development greener; requirements will include sustainable improvements and interventions such as triple glazing, solar PV panels linking to battery storage, updating boilers and thermal insulation.
-This would be an opportunity to provide a significant test bed to trial different technologies and means of insulation.
-Tender for modular homes for BMHT - the aim will be to encourage alternative means of construction - i.e. that are more sustainable and delivered in UK and / or by local supply chains.
-Recovery and renewal Procurement for an Off-Site Manufacturer / RP to develop strategy to build 100 homes plus, which represents a significant offer for the market Initial work is underway through a pilot ERDF bid BMHT

-Theme Intervention Phases & key actions Ask Progress Lead Pilot programme to deliver Passivhaus certified social rented council houses, testing the costs and benefits of this approach in practice, and exploring the potential for Passivhaus standards to be applied across the BMHT programme.
-Include the provision of apprenticeships and training/work opportunities using the Building Birmingham Scholarship Housing - a catalyst for green and sustainable development Retrofit programme This work enables a wider local supply chain to carry out major building works to housing stock.
+" Theme Intervention Phases and key actions Ask Progress Partners Housing - a catalyst for green and sustainable development Birmingham Municipal Housing Trust • Updating housing specification to make development greener; requirements will include sustainable improvements and interventions such as triple glazing, solar PV panels linking to battery storage, updating boilers and thermal insulation. • This would be an opportunity to provide a significant test bed to trial different technologies and means of insulation. • Tender for modular homes for BMHT - the aim will be to encourage alternative means of construction - ie. that are more sustainable and delivered in UK and/or by local supply chains. • Pilot programme to deliver Passivhaus certified social rented council houses, testing the costs and benefits of this approach in practice, and exploring the potential for Passivhaus standards to be applied across the BMHT programme. • Include the provision of apprenticeships and training/ work opportunities using the Building Birmingham Scholarship.
+Recovery and renewal.
+Procurement for an off-site manufacturer/ RP to develop a strategy to build 100 homes plus, which represents a significant offer for the market.
+Initial work is underway through a pilot ERDF bid. ВМНТ Retrofit programme This work enables a wider local supply chain to carry out major building works to housing stock.
 It will maintain longer term sub-contractor building contracts and improve job security, apprenticeships, material delivery etc. Much of the work involves creating highly insulated living environments, which significantly impacts heat loss and therefore reduces fuel poverty and damp living conditions.
-Recovery and renewal Working with the WMCA on a regional retrofit programme BCC, Housing WMCA
+Recovery and renewal.
+Working with the WMCA on a regional retrofit programme.
+BCC Housing WMCA

-Supporting People and Business
+3 Supporting People and Business